Facebook pixel

 The Headlines:

-- This is the highest number of abortions performed in a year since the Abortion Act was passed in 1967.
+• This is the highest annual figure since the Abortion Act 1967.

 The Detail: